-6. Procedures
+6. OSRD Application

-- a) Application An application for an OSRD Special Permit shall include a Site Context and Analysis Plan, a Concept Plan and a Yield Plan.
-The application shall also include a narrative statement that describes how the proposed OSRD meets the general purposes and evaluation criteria of this bylaw and why it is in the best interests of the Town to grant the OSRD Special Permit rather than approve a conventional subdivision plan. - b) Site Context and Analysis Plan The Site Context and Analysis Plan shall illustrate the tract's existing conditions and its relationship with adjoining parcels and the surrounding neighborhood.
+- a) Contents An application for an OSRD Special Permit shall include: - 1) Site Context and Analysis Plan The Site Context and Analysis Plan shall illustrate the tract's existing conditions and its relationship with adjoining parcels and the surrounding neighborhood.
 Using existing data sources and field inspections, it should indicate the important natural resources or features within the site as well as on adjoining lands.
-Such resources include, but are not limited to, wetlands, streams and riparian areas, floodplains, steep slopes, ledge outcroppings, woodlands, hedgerows, farmland, unique or special wildlife habitats, historic or cultural features (including old structures and stone walls), unusual geologic formations and scenic views. - c) Concept Plan The Concept Plan shall be prepared by a Registered Landscape Architect, or by a multi-disciplinary team of which one member must be a Registered Landscape Architect, and shall address the general features of the land, give approximate configurations of the lots, open space, stormwater management facilities, utilities and roadways, and include the information listed in Preliminary Plan section of the Subdivision Rules and Regulations.
-The Concept Plan shall incorporate the results of the Four-Step Design Process, according to Paragraph 5 above, and the Design Standards according to Paragraph 10 below, when determining a proposed design for the development.
+Such resources include, but are not limited to, wetlands, streams and riparian areas, floodplains, steep slopes, ledge outcroppings, woodlands, hedgerows, farmland, unique or special wildlife habitats, historic or cultural features (including old structures and stone walls), unusual geologic formations and scenic views.

+- 2) Concept Plan The Concept Plan shall be prepared by a Registered Landscape Architect, or by a multi-disciplinary team of which one member must be a Registered Landscape Architect.
+The Concept Plan shall show the Proposed Development Area (s) and the proposed Open Space Parcels and shall address the general features of the land, give approximate configurations of the lots, building footprints, open space, stormwater management facilities, utilities and roadways, pedestrian ways and include the information listed in Preliminary Plan section of the Subdivision Rules and Regulations.
+The Concept Plan shall incorporate the results of the Four-Step Design Process, according to Paragraph 5 above, and the Design Standards according to Paragraph 10 below, when determining a proposed design for the development. - 3) Yield Plan See Paragraph 7 herein. - 4) Design Plan The Design Plan shall include a preliminary design scheme for the development including, at a minimum, sample façade designs for the buildings and a preliminary landscaping identifying typical features such as fences, stone walls, light posts, or other items in addition to vegetation that are being considered. - 5) Mitigation Plan Proposed mitigation measures in compliance with Sub-Section 13 (b) shall be included as part of the application. - 6) Narrative Statement that describes how the proposed OSRD meets the general purposes and evaluation criteria of this bylaw and why it is in the best interest of the Town to grant the OSRD Special permit rather than approve a conventional subdivision plan. - 7) Other Information The submittals and permits of this section shall be in addition to any other applicable requirements of the Subdivision Control law or any other provisions of this Zoning Bylaw, including, but not limited to the Affordable Housing provisions of Section X.